zsytssk/rivercarro/README.md

 Compared to _rivertile_, _rivercarro_ adds:

--   monocle layout
+-   Monocle layout, views will takes all the usable area on the screen.
--   smart gaps
+-   Gaps instead of padding around views or layout area.
+Change gaps size at runtime.
--   "true" inner gaps instead of padding around views
+-   Smart gaps, if there is only one view, gaps will be disable.
 -   Limit the width of the usable area of the screen.

-I don't want to add too much complexity, the only thing I intend to add now is `smart borders`, after that I'll consider _rivercarro_ features complete.
 If you want a layout generator with more features and configuration, have a look at some others great community contributions like [stacktile] or [kile].

 ## Building